-The goal of the Science Education department is to develop each pre-service teacher to be an effective science teacher who:
+The goal of the Science and Mathematics Education department is to develop each pre-service teacher to be an effective science teacher who: